Neroware/GodotRx/README.md

 # GodotRx - Reactive Extensions for the Godot Game Engine version 4 (GDRx)

 ## Warning
-**Untested** While this is almost a direct port of RxPY, this library has not yet been fully tested in action.
+**Untested** While it is almost a direct port of RxPY, this library has not yet been fully tested in action.
 Proceed with caution!

 ## What is GodotRx?